wyvern800/WowGuildInvite/README.md

 [MessageQueue](https://github.com/LenweSaralonde/MessageQueue) by LenweSaralonde
 [Social Media Preview Image](https://github.com/Th3mike) by Th3Mike

-## USE AT YOUR OWN RISK, THIS WAS TESTED FOR A WHILE AND I DIDN'T GET BANNED OR MUTED, SO IF YOU PLAN ON USING THIS, PLEASE DONT CHANGE THE 5 MINUTES COOLDOWN THRESOLD, USING AUTOHOTKEY WONT BAN YOU AS IT ISN'T AGGAINST T.O.S
+## USE AT YOUR OWN RISK, THIS WAS TESTED FOR A WHILE AND I DIDN'T GET BANNED OR MUTED, SO IF YOU PLAN ON USING THIS, PLEASE DONT CHANGE THE 5 MINUTES COOLDOWN THRESOLD, USING AUTOHOTKEY WONT BAN YOU AS IT ISN'T AGAINST T.O.S